 Without getting too technical, fluorescent T5 and T8 bulbs are bulbs that work by ionizing mercury in a glass tube.
 This produces UV light that is then converted into standard visible light.

-The T5 bulbs are often referred to as the newer version compared to the T8 bulb.
+The T5 bulbs are often referred to like the newer version compared to the T8 bulb.

 For a more in-depth look at their differences, check out this YouTube video: